pagarba/iot-flux/tutorials/turorialOne.md

 # TrigXIOT Portal -  Connect your Rasperry Pi to TrigX IOT

-## Setting up MQTT on a headless Raspberry Pi and connecting it to TrigX IOT platform
+## Setting up MQTT on a Raspberry Pi & connect it to TrigX IOT platform

 In this Tutorial we will :